Fried Wonton Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Fried Wontons are crunchy, savory and a favorite menu item at Chinese restaurants.
+Fried Wontons are crunchy and savory, and they are a favorite menu item at Chinese restaurants.
 Did you know that they are super easy to make at home?!
-Seriously, this recipe is delicious and is a fun addition to any occasion.
+Seriously, this recipe is delicious and a fun addition to any occasion.

 Want to save this recipe?